 However, if we mention that the asylum seekers are co-religionists, support among the evangelical community increases a great deal, while hardly budging for other Americans.
 This comports with social identity theory, which holds that people tend to have more empathy toward groups that are similar to themselves, and can help explain generous responses toward the Ukraine crisis.

-The strategic and moral rationale for accepting refugees
+The strategic and moral rationale for accepting all refugees

 The U.S. should certainly extend a helping hand toward Ukrainians, and Biden’s commitment to resettle a significant number of refugees is welcome.
 It is the right thing to do and it helps ease the burden on our European allies, although a bureaucracy-laden refugee resettlement process has made even this difficult.
-But this should not obscure the fact that other groups are equally deserving of our protection.
+But our support for Ukrainian refugees should not obscure the fact that other groups are equally deserving of our protection.
 Consider the following examples:

 - 44,000 Afghans have applied for humanitarian parole since last summer, yet only 200 have been approved, despite the brutal policies the Taliban regime has put in place since assuming power last year.